 All roads and paved trails in Rock Creek Park are open to bicyclists.
 A popular paved path begins just north of Peirce Mill and follows the creek all the way to the Lincoln Memorial.
 On weekends, much of Beach Drive between Broad Branch Road and the Maryland boundary is closed to vehicular traffic.

 PLEASE NOTE: Important changes to the picnic grove reservation system.
 Rock Creek Park picnic grove reservations are no longer being accepted by the DC Department of Parks and Recreation.
-As of March 1, 2014 all such reservations will be made online at www.recreation.gov.
-No reservations will be accepted prior to March 1, 2014.
-Visitors will now be able to choose between full and half day rentals.
-A change in rates is also pending.
-The proposed new rate for 2014 will be $25 for a half day, with additional increases proposed over the next three years.
-These fees will be comparable to similar services throughout the region.
+As of March 1, 2014 all park picnic grove reservations must be made online at www.recreation.gov.
+Visitors may now choose between full and half day rentals.
+A change in rates has also been approved.
+The new rate for 2015 will be $45 for a half day and $90 for a full day, with an additional increase proposed for 2016.
+These fees are comparable to similar services throughout the region.
 The additional revenue and will be used to improve visitor services in the park.
 Questions may be directed to customer service at www.recreation.gov.
 For more information call the Rock Creek Park Permits Office at (202) 895-6013.

 The Rock Creek Tennis Center, located at 16th and Kennedy Streets, NW, have over two dozen courts for your recreational enjoyment.
 The courts are open year-round and there is a $12.00 to $20.00 charge per hour, depending on which court you use.
 The courts at Montrose Park in Georgetown are free and open year-round free.
 When others are waiting, please limit your play to one hour.

 For the horseback rider, 13 miles of dirt and gravel bridle paths crisscross the park.
 Horseback riding lessons and guided trail rides are available at the Rock Creek Park Horse Center.